Steady-State Quantum Zeno Effect of Driven-Dissipative Bosons with Dynamical Mean-Field Theory: Dynamical Mean-Field Theory for Markovian Bosons

 \section{Dynamical Mean-Field Theory for Markovian Bosons}

 In this Section, we describe the DMFT approach to driven-dissipative bosons, including the mapping onto a Markovian quantum impurity model and the exact-diagonalization impurity solver that we developed to tackle this problem.
 Though we specifically refer to the model introduced in Sec.~\ref{sec:model} as a common thread, the resulting DMFT/ED approach can be readily generalized to different kinds of jump operators or local Hamiltonians.
-In the following, we further specialize to the normal phase (i.e.\@ without condensate) of a bosonic lattice model; for a more general treatment including symmetry-broken phases, we refer the reader to Ref.~\cite{Strand2015,Scarlatella2020}.
+Special care would be neeeded however in presence of coherent driving fields or for large enough hopping between bosons, favoring the development of a nonequilibrium condensate with a finite value of the local bosonic field.
+Since we will not focus on these regimes, we will assume the bosons to remain incoherent.
+For a more general treatment including symmetry-broken phases, we refer the reader to Ref.~\cite{Strand2015,Scarlatella2020}.
 Finally, since the DMFT approach is formulated for stationary states, we do not discuss any transient effect.